vaughngit/cdk-ts-medialive-preview-thumbnail-rekognition/README.md

     > Update the snsEmail and channelId parameter values to reflect your environment:

     - ` cdk deploy --parameters snsEmail=myemail@example.com --parameters channelId=1234567  --parameters pipelineId=0 `
       > The specified email will receive a SNS Subscription Confirmation email upon successful deployment.
-Be sure to click the confirmation link in the email to receive notifications.
+Be sure to click the confirmation link in the email to receive notifications from the solution when a sports streaming event is detected.

     > For more information on parameters see AWS documentation for [CloudFormation Parameters](https://docs.aws.amazon.com/cdk/v2/guide/parameters.html#parameters_use) in CDK:

-## Deploy additional Schedulers:
+## Deploy Additional Schedulers:
   - see instructions [here](./docs/Notes.md)

-## Clean up Instructions
+## Clean Up Instructions

   - Delete all resources created by the CDK Project
     - `cdk destroy `